vmhomelab/beszel-agent-installer/README_EN.md

-❗️I am working currently on an english version.❗️
+❗️I am working currently on an english version of the software.❗️

 # Beszel Agent Installer